 Prospects are coming to your website more informed than ever.
-They have a vast bank of knowledge to pull from when it comes to making purchases, and you want to be sure to offer them anything they might need when assessing their options.
-Video content is one of the easiest ways to explain your product or service, share customer stories, and provide a window into your company's culture -and research shows video is becoming an absolute MUST.
-Nearly two-thirds of AEC sites lack video content, and 46% are missing customer testimonials and case studies.
+They have a vast bank of knowledge to pull from when it comes to making purchases, and you want to be sure to offer them anything they might need when they are assessing their options.
+Video content is one of the easiest ways to explain your product or service, share customer stories and provide a window into your company's culture -and research shows video is becoming an absolute MUST.
+More than half of manufacturing sites lack video content, and 78% are missing customer testimonials and case studies.
 Yet these are the elements that will tip the scales in your favor when a sales-ready prospect is narrowing down the decision between your business and your competitor.

-Nearly two-thirds of AEC sites lack video content, and 46% are missing customer testimonials and case studies.
+78% are missing customer testimonials and case studies.